A field of practice

 The purpose is not advancement.
 The purpose is alignment, to find the relationship with the ecosystem that genuinely matches your capacity, commitment, and stage of life.

-Because the next challenge for humanity is not only technological.
-It is relational.
-Learning how to participate in something larger than ourselves.
-And learning how to do so in ways that regenerate rather than extract.
+And learning how to do this in ways that regenerate rather than extract.

 Which relationship is yours, right now?